Lockpickers-United/Belt-Ranking-System/karatebelts.md

 ###Challenge Lock Requirements

 Blue Belt Picker and higher require that you have custom pinned a "Challenge Lock" and shared it with another picker.
 Preferably this lock will make it into circulation and introduce you to the fun of exchanging locks designed not for security but specifically to defeat picking.
 If for some reason you are unable to fully engage with the larger community of exchange we still encourage you to gain the more in-depth knowledge of how locks function that comes from building your own.
 [Speak to a moderator](https://www.reddit.com/message/compose?to=%2Fr%2Flockpicking) about possible alternatives to the challenge lock requirement.
+Having no interest in building a challenge lock is not grounds for an exception.

 A "**Challenge Lock**" is defined as: